 AICPA Framework: The American Institute of Certified Public Accountants (AICPA) – in an effort to align their reporting framework with internationally driven standards, while also putting to rest the often misused SAS 70 auditing standard – launched the AICPA Service Organization Control (SOC) reporting platform in 2011.
 It was a much-needed change, one that allowed the AICPA to keep pace with the ever-changing and complex global business environment, where the use of third-party services continues to grow rapidly.
 The SOC framework has three (3) reporting options – SSAE 16 SOC 1 assessments, SOC 2 assessments, along with SOC 3 assessments.
 As a service organization, you’ll need to be cognizant of the SOC background for ensuring the “correct” audit is chosen - which often is the source of confusion that’s fueling the SOC 1 vs SOC 2 debate!

 Readiness Assessment: Want to gain a greater understanding of your control environment and learn about important issues and gaps that require immediate attention prior to the actual SOC 2 audit?
-Then it’s critical to undertake a SOC 2 readiness assessment with NDB – a highly beneficial and proactive exercise for ensuring all necessary gaps, deficiencies and internal control failures are corrected before the audit begins.
+Then it’s critical to undertake a SOC 2 readiness assessment with NDNB – a highly beneficial and proactive exercise for ensuring all necessary gaps, deficiencies and internal control failures are corrected before the audit begins.
 It’s not just another expense or added fee to the SOC 2 process – rather – a readiness assessment is a long-term investment yielding substantial savings in terms of operational man-hours for years to come.

 Business Processes: It’s also important to pick and choose what specific business functions and services are going to be included within the scope of a SOC 2 assessment – the entire organizational service offerings, or just a micro-component of what your business offers?
 The greater the scope, the larger the audit cost, the longer it will take to complete, and the more likely that control deficiencies will be found in the report.

 Remediation: Fixing problems under the hood – as the old saying goes – is without question one of the most important things to be accomplished during the SOC 2 auditing process.
 Look, every business will have some type of remediation to perform – some more than others – from updating policies to making system enhancements.
 Not only is remediation necessary for hopefully achieving a clean bill of health during the audit process, it’s also a best practice for helping secure critical organizational assets.
-NDB provides comprehensive remediation services, from policy writing to system configuration procedures – and more – so let’s talk today.
+NDNB provides comprehensive remediation services, from policy writing to system configuration procedures – and more – so let’s talk today.